holographicSol/Detectionator/README.md

 -----

 Detectionator is an Object Detection Studio for ImageAI, using a highly modified version of the original ImageAI.
+I can take zero credits for ImageAI.

 This software is a toolkit for training models annotating/auto-annotating images from videos/cameras and ultimately detection of objects with target events that